fenago/ml-bootcamp/Lab_4.md

 In
 the
-previous chapter, we used a simple hold-out validation scheme for testing our models.
+previous lab, we used a simple hold-out validation scheme for testing our models.
 In this scheme, we take part of the data out and keep it for validation purposes only.
 This practice is good but doesn't always give us the whole picture.
 It tells us how well the model will